 If your bank contacts you via email – which many do regularly and legitimately – they will rarely ask you to follow a link to their site.
 If an action needs to be taken on your account, the email will usually ask you to log in to your account or call them, not to click through a link.

-Always check the email address and, if in doubt, call them on a number that you know to be legitimate and get confirmation.
+Always check the email address.
+If in doubt, call them on a number that you know to be legitimate and get confirmation.

 Common scams that go around regularly are:

 • Emails and texts addressed from An Post.
-These claim that you have a package due to be delivered to you, but that you need to pay fees or confirm details before it can be delivered, with a link to supposedly correct it.
+These claim that you’ve a package due to be delivered, but you need to pay fees or confirm details first.
+Sometimes it’s accompanied by a link to supposedly correct it or pay the imaginary fees.

 • An email or text which looks like it comes from Revenue.
 These usually state that you are eligible for a tax or wage subsidy refund and request your personal information and/or card or bank details to complete the transfer.